 This program will provide you with a broad scientific background for coaching and conditioning of athletic populations.
 It is a cross-discipline approach between exercise science and physical education.

-After completing this program, you will earn a master of arts (MA) or master of science (MS) in exercise science with a concentration in sports performance.
+After completing this program, you will earn a master of arts (MA) in sports performance.

 This program prepares you for the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist exam.

 What It’s Like to Pursue a Master's Degree in Exercise Science (Sports Performance) at Ball State